bpost acquires Radial, formerly eBay enterprise, for $820M

 This is important because Radial is considered to be Amazon’s largest competitor for fulfilment in the U.S., tapping into deliveries not just from huge retailers but hundreds of smaller businesses and startups, accounting for around 20 percent of all eCommerce orders that flow between the U.S. and E.U. today, the company said.

 Notably, though, $820 million is not actually a great exit, in the sense that when eBay enterprise was first divested by eBay and sold to a Permira-led consortium in 2015, its value was $925 million, not to mention that when eBay first acquired the basis of eBay enterprise in 2011, it was valued at $2.4 billion.

 The Permira spin-out did not include a CRM division of the company acquired by Zeta Interactive for around $80 million.
 Also, the Magento division was spun out separately after Permira acquired eBay enterprise, so that is also not a part of today’s deal.

-While many think of Alibaba out of China, or the world’s biggest employer and retailer Walmart out of the U.S., when they think about Amazon’s closest rivals in the world of e-commerce, this deal underscores another area where the company is competing hard.
+While many think of Alibaba out of China, or the world’s biggest employer and retailer Walmart out of the U.S., when they consider who might be Amazon’s closest rivals in the world of e-commerce, this deal underscores another area where the company is competing hard.
 E-commerce and retail industries are putting a lot of effort into fulfilment and logistics to improve operations and margins.

 Bpost, which has around $2.4 billion in revenues annually, has been on an acquisition spree in the last year and a half, buying a number of smaller delivery companies both in freight and last-mile delivery both in North America and Europe to expand its economies of scale.
+They have included buying somewhat anonymous-sounding but actually huge companies like Freight Distribution Management, as well as more consumer-focused businesses like Matt’s Express and Apple Express.
+It also tried but ultimately backed away from buying PostNL, the Dutch incumbent postal service.

-It has also entered into some deep partnerships with the likes of DHL and started its own small startup-style effors (such as Bringr, an app to let you find delivery services) to build out its efforts.
+Bpost has also entered into some deep partnerships with the likes of DHL and started its own small startup-style efforts (such as Bringr, an app to let you find delivery services) to build out its efforts.

-Radial will essentially bolt on a lot of scale to the business.
+Radial will essentially bolt on a lot of scale to that business, and specifically in the U.S..
 The operations — which were formed by the combination of eBay’s former B2B operations that were spun out around the time of the PayPal split, with Innotrac in April 2016 — cover 24 fulfilment centers, over 300 retail customers, and over 27,000 eCommerce workers (contract and employees).

 Radial, based out of King of Prussia, Pennsylvania, fulfilled over 306 million units for its retail customers, the company said.
 2017’s revenues are forecasted between $970 and $1,020 million, with normalized EBITDA between $65 and $70 million.

 “Radial represents the gold standard for profitable e-commerce and omnichannel technology arming merchants with the capabilities needed to operate at a global scale,” said Matthew Espe, CEO of Radial, in a statement.

 “There has never been a more important time when it comes to helping brands grow their online business profitably, especially when reaching their customer base internationally.
 Joining the bpost family is a critical next step for both companies as we strive to help meet customer expectations on the backbone of industry- leading technology and services.”

 The timing of this deal is interesting.